Sage-Bionetworks/portalsDocs/README.md

 ## Contributing Guide

 - Assign GitHub issue to yourself to track work in progress and prevent duplicate efforts.
 If you don't know what you should work on, look for things tagged with `help-wanted` or `good-first-issue`.
-- Create a [feature branch](https://guides.github.com/introduction/flow/) to make you revisions.
+- Create a [feature branch](https://guides.github.com/introduction/flow/) from the `gh-pages` branch to make your changes or new contribution.
 - Use a Markdown editor (e.g. Typora) to visualize edits locally.
 - Open a PR and request a review.
 - Merge requires approving review by product manager or ....